klerickson/SNPcalling/README.md

     phyluce_snp_convert_vcf_to_structure --input filtered_vcf95.recode.vcf --output input_structure.str

 ## 6. Next Steps
-Your final ``.str`` file can be used to run STRUCTURE on purves and can be read into R and analyzed using a variety of programs such as DAPC and Unsupervised Random Foresting programs.
+Your final ``.str`` file can be used to run STRUCTURE on purves and can be read into R and analyzed using a variety of programs (such as DAPC and Unsupervised Random Foresting analyses).

+# Running STRUCTURE
+## 1. Make sure .str file does not have a header line of loci labels.
+If it does, you can remove it using:
+	nano filtered_snps.str
+	command+K to remove first line of text

+## 2. Make folder to run structure in, and copy the following files into folder:
+	/data/mcfadden/kerickson/STRUCTURE/input.py
+	/data/mcfadden/kerickson/STRUCTURE/strauto_1.py
+	/data/mcfadden/kerickson/STRUCTURE/structure
+	/data/mcfadden/kerickson/STRUCTURE/parallel
+	/path/to/filtered_snps.str
+## 3. Edit input.py
+In #1, change ``maxpops = `` to be the largest K value you would like to run In #4, change ``dataset = `` to be the name of your .str file In #6, change ``numind =`` to be the number of individuals in your analyses In #7, change ``numloci =`` to be the number of loci (the number of individuals and loci in your file can be found in the .log file created when you used .vcf to filter your snps)

+## 4. Create binary file to run structure with your input by running the following:
+	python2.7 strauto_1.py
+It will prompt you to review and accept the parameters you set in input.py

+## 5. Edit extraparams
+	nano extraparams
+	Change “LOCISPOP = 1” to “LOCISPOP = 0”

+## 6. Run the program
+	nohup ./runstructure

+## 7. Visualize results
+Results for each K will be populated in the folder ``results_f``.
+These files can be read into R and made into plots using commands in the R library ``pophelper``